 The program design experience begins with the freshman engineering program.
 Introduction to the design process, ethics, professionalism, economics, and communication skills are presented and explored through individual and team assignments.
 As the analytical problem-solving capabilities of the students develop in their sophomore and junior years, design projects become more complex and involve engineering specifications, analysis, testing, safety, and societal constraints.
 Finally, the program design experience is completed with a senior design project.
 A multi-faceted civil engineering need is identified, and a problem statement is formulated.
 Alternative solutions are explored, and a detailed design is documented and presented.
-In the degree program description that follows, an asterisk () indicates those courses that satisfy the University's General Education Requirements.

-BACHELOR OF SCIENCE IN CIVIL ENGINEERING 132 HRS.
+BACHELOR OF SCIENCE IN CIVIL ENGINEERING